Sabak, Selangor

 Major economic activities in the town are palm oil plantations ran by individuals as well as private organizations such as Sime Darby.
 This town is undergoing infrastructure development with added shops and drainage systems.

 Sabak is the northernmost and westernmost town in Selangor, and is the furthest constituency from both Shah Alam and Kuala Lumpur.
 It is a 2-hour drive on Highway 5 from downtown Kuala Lumpur.

 Politics and government

 Sabak is represented in the Selangor State Legislative Assembly by PAS's Sallehen Mukhyi.

-On the national level, Sabak town is within the Sabak Bernam electoral district, represented by Dato' Haji Mohd Fasiah bin Mohd Fakeh, from UMNO.
+On the national level, Sabak town is within the Sabak Bernam electoral district, represented by Kalam Salan, from Perikatan Nasional.

 Sabak town, along with the entire Sabak Bernam constituency, forms the municipal area of the Sabak Bernam District Council (Majlis Daerah Sabak Bernam).